 Fraudsters reproduce sites, profiles and listings to give the appearance of credibility and authenticity.
 Their fake postings (or websites), pictures, sad stories, get-rich-quick promises or other social engineering schemes get their targets to send cash (via money or wire transfer) in exchange for promised goods and/or services that don’t actually exist.
 Scammers have even taken their schemes to dating apps and social media websites with fake profiles.

-Unfortunately, no one is immune, from Gen Z to millennials and beyond.
-Would-be cybercriminals are utilizing timely and opportune scams to defraud unknowing targets more than ever.
+Unfortunately, no one is immune.
+Cybercriminals are utilizing timely and opportune scams to defraud unknowing targets more than ever.
 But knowing what to look for — and when — can help keep you protected.

 Wire fraud in real estate